 The prevalence of insulin resistance has been worsened because of the following issues.

-Processed foods have been filled with fructose, seed oils, GMO grains, and artificial sweeteners while having the natural fiber extracted from the food; all of these factors increase insulin resistance at an accelerated rate.
+Processed foods manufactured by big food corporations have been filled with fructose, seed oils, GMO grains, and artificial sweeteners while having the natural fiber extracted from the food; all of these factors increase insulin resistance at an accelerated rate.
 This is why:

 - Fructose.
 Fructose is metabolized in the liver – different from glucose; it converts directly into liver fat instead of being utilized effectively for energy.
 Furthermore, it lowers ATP, which is energy in the cell’s mitochondria.
 All of these components lead to insulin resistance, elevated blood triglycerides, hypertension and high uric acid levels.